 Along with a team of ten assistants whom she trained herself, Claudia provided pre- and post-natal care to women and their newborns in 26 Mayan mountain villages of Guatemala.
 She attended the mothers and 400 newborns a year, visiting them in their villages every month.
 Under her care, the deaths of children under five years of age declined from twelve a year to four--that's eight lives a year that Claudia was saving.

-Claudia now is responsible for the health care of 18 rural villages in another remote area of Guatemala.
+Claudia went on to be responsible for the health care of 18 rural villages in another remote area of Guatemala.
 Again, she visits each village every month, functioning in fact as the village doctor.